SmartSphere-code/E-ticket-telegramBot/README.md

 **Ticket Pricing:**

-Ticket prices can be adjusted based on your needs and more options can be added too
+Ticket prices can be adjusted based on your needs and more options can be added,below are the preconfigured ones.
 - **`STANDARD`**: 50
 - **`DOUBLE`**: 80
 - **`VIP`**: 120